aukletio/Auklet-Agent-Django/README.rst

 Release Tracking
 ^^^^^^^^^^^^^^^^
-To track releases and identify which devices are running what version of code you may provide the commit hash of your deployed code and a version string you can modify.
+Optionally, you can track releases and identify which servers are running what variant of code.
+To do this you may provide the commit hash of your deployed code and a version string you can modify.
 This release value needs to be passed into the settings variable through the `release` key and your custom version must be passed via the `version` key.
 The `release` value needs to be the commit hash that represents the